rlauer6/make-cpan-dist/README.md

 make cpan
 ```

+I also leverage _autoconfiscation_ templates to create things like man
+pages from Perl scripts and of course the installation process is made
+simpler when you can rely on some degree of portability and
+standardization of your toolchain.
+Many disagree and hate `autoconf` -
+I get it - but it's not a holy war.

 ## Perl Dependencies

 To use these scripts you'll also need a way to _resolve Perl module
 dependencies_.
 The script will use, by default, Red Hat's utility
 that is bundled in its `rpm-build` package (`/usr/lib/rpm/perl.req`).
 I find that this utility does a fairly good job of figuring out the
-direct dependencies.
+__direct__ dependencies.
 In fact, it does a much better job than
 `scandeps.pl` or any of the other dependency resolvers you might
 stumble across.
+That's not to say that it is fool proof or even a
+good dependency checker for Perl.
+That is a subject of a long blog
+post I think I should write some day.

 If you are running on a Debian based system you can grab
 `/usr/lib/rpm/perl.req` from the `rpm` package apparently.